pedrotomas27/Multi-SLAM-packages/README.md

 ## Dependencies

-Please refer to the GitHub repository of each SLAM method for specific package dependencies.
+The tested environment was ROS Noetic with Ubuntu 20.04.
+For specific package dependencies, please refer to the GitHub repository of each SLAM method.